 - iii.
 Create a Village Center coupon book.
-The books could offer discounts.
-2-for-1 dinina opportunities, and service and professional offerings.
+The books could offer discounts, 2-for-1 dining opportunities, and service and professional offerings.
 The books could be distributed at key events in goodie bags, in the event information booth, offered to Carefree Resort and the Boulders to put in rooms and distributed to new residents or explore ways to create a digital coupon book. - iv.
 Center businesses should cluster advertising about their businesses in high quality, professionally produced flyers to cross-promote between related businesses and share advertising costs.
-These flyers should be placed in the advertised businesses.
-Chamber of Commerce, Carefree and Boulders Resort, Visitor Center, etc. - d.
+These flyers should be placed in the advertised businesses, Chamber of Commerce, Carefree and Boulders Resort, Visitor Center, etc. - c.
 Enhance web, social media, and e-marketing campaigns.
 Simply utilizing nontraditional marketing efforts is not enough to compete in today's marketplace.
 When a potential visitor is trying to plan their trip or itinerary to a location, they don't want to just be able to find relevant web content, they want the web process to be as easy and seamless as possible without having to go to various sites to gather information.
 Equally important, social media has become one of the most vital, cost-efficient tools in tourism marketing.
 Effective use of social media has been proven to boost the number and length of visits, as well as visitor satisfaction and number of return visits.
-Utilizing e-mail marketing has also become a proven method for reconnecting to visitors and "inviting" them back to enjoy the events, activities and venues. - Determine which of the three Carefree based URL's should be promoted as the "Official Online Visitor Guide to Carefree.
-AZ" making it very clear in the consumer's mind that this is a visitor website.
-The website should have weekly. content- rich blogs, (which will assist with increasing its search engine optimization), links to the local visitor/tourist based businesses, venues and attractions, and a current calendar of events and promotions. - ii.
-The other sites that also contain information relevant to the visitor should cross promote the primary URL as well as link to it accordingly.
+Utilizing e-mail marketing has also become a proven method for reconnecting to visitors and "inviting" them back to enjoy the events, activities and venues. - i.
+Continue to utilize visitcarefree.com as the "Official On-line Visitor Guide to Carefree, AZ" Ensure the website has weekly, content- rich blogs, (which will assist with increasing its search engine optimization), links to the local visitor/tourist based businesses, venues and attractions, and a current calendar of events and promotions. - ii.
+Other Carefree focused websites that also contain information relevant to visitors should cross promote the primary visitor website as well as link to it accordingly.

 - iii.
-Explore strategies of how to capture emails during events, through the primary URL portal, and other visitor touch points such as encouraging businesses to have a guest book that asks for comments and email addresses.
+Explore strategies of how to capture emails during events, through visitor touch points such as encouraging businesses to have a guest book that asks for comments and email addresses.
 These databases can then be used for an email marketing campaign. - iv.
-The e-marketing campaigns should cross promote other attractions within the region that would also be appealing to visitors such as jeep tours. lake activities, horseback riding, hiking, etc. This helps to begin establishing Carefree as a home base for longer day trips. - v.
-Inquire if Carefree Resort and Conference Center and the Boulders would be inclined to share the consumer e-newsletter with their visitor database. - vi.
-Visit Carefree's Facebook campaign has about 1,400 "likes" which is a good start.
-Attention to aggressively grow the number of individuals that "like" the page should be a priority. - vii.
-Explore the value of "boosting" Facebook posts to grow the page's fan base.
-To keep people engaged in the Facebook conservation, regular (daily if possible) posts to the Facebook campaign should also be a priority. - viii.
+The e-marketing campaigns should cross promote other attractions within the region that would also be appealing to visitors such as jeep tours, lake activities, horseback riding, hiking, etc. This helps to begin establishing Carefree as a home base for longer day trips. - v.
+Inquire if CIVANA and the Boulders would be inclined to share the consumer e-newsletter with their visitor database. - vi.
 Encourage businesses to use social media.
-The Chamber of Commerce regularly workshops and seminars on social media.
+The Chamber of Commerce regularly hosts workshops and seminars on social media.
 Continue to encourage the Village Center businesses to attend these workshops and engage in social media-especially ratings sites such as Yelp, Foursquare, and TripAdvisor where people may already be posting opinions about their businesses.